Fabi-svg/KIT-VR_and_accessibility/1_Literature/Literature_links.md

 #### Citation
 A. Nilay Evcil (2009) Wheelchair accessibility to public buildings in Istanbul, Disability and Rehabilitation: Assistive Technology, 4:2, 76-85, https://doi.org/10.1080/17483100802543247

-### Wheelchair accessibility of public buildings: a review of the literature
+### 8 _ Wheelchair accessibility of public buildings: a review of the literature

-#### Abstract
+- Abstract <br>
     Purpose.
 The purpose of this review was to examine the wheelchair accessibility in public buildings and discuss the role of professional in this practice area.
     Method.
 Of the 85 originally identified publications from a search of major electronic bibliographic databases, 12 studies relating to wheelchair accessibility in public buildings were selected.
 The compliance rates with wheelchair accessibility in different areas were summarised.
     Results.
 No study reported 100% wheelchair accessibility despite the enforcement of existing laws and regulations.
 Parking had the lowest compliance rate among all facilities in terms of accessibility, while entrances had the highest.
     Conclusions.
 A global review is needed of both new and old buildings regarding wheelchair accessibility.
 Professional in this practice area has an important role to play in advocating wheelchair accessibility and assisting wheelchair users to participate fully in all areas of the community.
-#### Keywords
+- Keywords <br>
-Wheelchair use, barrier-free environment, community, public buildings
+    Wheelchair use, barrier-free environment, community, public buildings, literature review, parking, plan or transform.
-#### Citations
+- Citations <br>
     Nandana Welage & Karen P. Y. Liu (2011) Wheelchair accessibility of public buildings: a review of the literature, Disability and Rehabilitation: Assistive Technology, 6:1, 1-9, https://doi.org/10.3109/17483107.2010.522680

 ### Disability Law in Germany: An Overview of Employment, Education and Access Rights